Telemetry 2 Performance Visualization System

-Telemetry is RAD Game Tools' performance visualization system for optimizing and understanding your game's performance.
-It is unlike any other traditional profiler because of its emphasis on performance characteristics in relationship to time and game state, whole-team participation of optimization, always-on profiling, cross-platform support, and ultrafast integration.
+Telemetry helps you optimize and understand your application's performance—unlike other traditional profilers it emphasizes performance characteristics in relationship to time and program state, whole-team participation of optimization, always-on profiling, cross-platform support, and ultrafast integration.

 In addition to this Web page you can learn more about Telemetry by: reading what our customers think, checking out Telemetry's features, FAQ, and version history; reading the Telemetry blog; and following the Telemetry Twitter feed.